 Tips for Your Baby’s Eighth Month:

 - If you haven’t done so already, you definitely need to baby-proof your house now that your little one is crawling.
 Put away all cleaning products, cosmetics, and poisons; lock up your bathroom and kitchen cabinets; install gates across the stairs; and cover open outlets.
 Make sure there are no blind cords dangling, and no cords from electrical appliances hanging down.
 Clear out any small objects that are lying around, including pieces of toys and coins.
+Keep doors to bathrooms and bedrooms closed.

 - Now that your eight-month-old is active nonstop, you might be tempted to plop your baby in front of the TV so that you can take care of some much needed household projects.
 Although a few minutes of watching an educational video probably won’t hurt your baby, the Academy of Pediatrics recommends waiting to turn on the tube until your child is at least 2 years old.
 Reading, singing, and talking are much better ways of keeping your baby entertained at this age.